urbanjost/M_intrinsics/docs/intrinsics.md

 implicit none
 logical,parameter :: T=.true., F=.false.
 logical bool

   ! basic usage
    ! is everything true?
    bool = all([ T,T,T ])
-   bool = all([ T,F,T ])
+   print *, 'are all values true?', bool bool = all([ T,F,T ])
-   print *, bool
+   print *, 'are all values true now?', bool

-  ! by a dimension
+  ! compare matrices, even by a dimension
    ARRAYS: block
    integer :: a(2,3), b(2,3)
     ! set everything to one except one value in b